 LGA’s Crisis and Risk Management advisory is based on the fundamental belief that risk is best managed from a systems perspective.
-Families need to manage risk within their operating businesses and investment portfolios as carefully as they manage risk originating in their ownership structure and family dynamics.
+Families need to manage risk to their operating businesses and investment portfolios as carefully as they manage risk originating in their ownership structure and family dynamics.

 Any of these risks present a threat to successful continuity and should be monitored and managed within a holistic Family Enterprise Risk Management (FERM) framework.

 LGA’s Crisis and Risk Management advisory takes your family through the FERM framework, starting with a comprehensive assessment of the key risks facing your family enterprise and mapping those risks based on their potential impact.